 Under our plan, hospital waitlists will be significantly reduced and you’ll be able to go to the dentist and use your Medicare card instead of paying huge fees.

-We will keep people healthier, and out of hospitals, by introducing an Independent Preventative Health Commission who deliver evidence-based programs that tackle the rising rates of obesity, diabetes and heart disease by putting prevention at the heart of health care.
+We will keep people healthier, and out of hospitals, by introducing an Independent Preventative Health Commission which delivers evidence-based programs that tackle the rising rates of obesity, diabetes and heart disease by putting prevention at the heart of health care.

 Our plan will ensure your mental health is considered as important as your physical health.
 We will reduce the stigma around mental health and ensure more people get help when they need it.
 We will increase funding to mental health services and train the mental health workforce of the future.